brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 This is the first function called on the reconciliation loop ([example](https://github.com/crossplane/provider-template/blob/328a8a692f06a0306ffe7623463560fd3633a643/internal/controller/mytype/mytype.go#L120-L162)).
 Since all further hooks will need a client to be set up, **the provider must set it up at this stage and keep a reference in the generated `external` instance.**

 - The provider should read `ProviderConfig` to configure authentication and other client settings.
 In Crossplane v2, `ProviderConfig` can be cluster or namespace-scoped, so be aware you might need to specify a logic to read the correct one ([provider-template](https://github.com/crossplane/provider-template/blob/main/internal/controller/mytype/mytype.go#L132-L149) has examples of it).
 - Clients most likely will require credentials on method calls.
-A custom middleware (e.g. HTTP Transport, gRPC interceptor) can set the required authorization details and avoid duplicating that work at each call site, requiring only injecting those.
+A custom middleware (e.g. HTTP Transport, gRPC interceptor) can set the required authorisation details and avoid duplicating that work at each call site, requiring only injecting those.

 ```go
 func (c *connector) Connect(